hyperledger-archives/sawtooth-core/docs/source/introduction.rst

       is a leader-based consensus algorithm that provides crash fault tolerance for a small network with restricted membership.

-    * Dev mode (short for "developer mode") is a simplified random-leader algorithm that is useful for developing and testing a transaction processor.
-Dev mode is not recommended for multi-node networks and should not be used for production.
+    * Devmode (short for "developer mode") is a simplified random-leader algorithm that is useful for developing and testing a transaction processor.
+Devmode is not recommended for multi-node networks and should not be used for production.

 For more information, see :doc:`/sysadmin_guide/about_dynamic_consensus`.